The End of the Receipt Rodeo in Construction

 The friction shows up later when the accounting team cannot match that charge and ends up guessing which project it belongs to.
 Multiply that by a hundred transactions across several crews, and suddenly your close is two weeks behind schedule.

-This gap between field and finance is not about the effort, but rather about the environment.
 Construction companies run decentralized operations by nature.
 This can mean dozens of jobsites, hundreds of company credit cards, and unpredictable purchasing needs.
 At baseline, the challenge is in the design.

 For many construction finance leaders, every month end feels the same: the scramble for receipts, the unanswered texts, the missing fuel slips that somehow always surface two weeks late.